 I recently went apple picking and then came home to find an abundance of apples in my co-op share, so my fridge is currently jam packed with ripe red fruit.
 I don’t mind though, as baked apples are a favorite dessert, and fall just doesn’t seem like fall until there’s an apple crisp baking in the oven and the house is full of the scent of the warm fruit mixed with cinnamon.
-This no-guilt version doesn’t have any refined sugar or processed oil, so it’s healthier than the average crisp, which means you can eat more of it.
+This vegan version doesn’t have any refined sugar or processed oil, so it’s healthier than the average crisp, which means you can eat more of it.
 I’ve even eaten it for breakfast!

-- 6 medium apples (approximately 12 cups)
+- 6 medium apples, peeled, cored, and coarsely chopped (approximately 12 cups)

 - ¼ cup maple syrup